 But it felt wonderfully… Canadian.
 The air smelled a mix of snow, wood and wilderness.
 I just wanted to get inside any house, sit by the fire, eat something hot and watch the snow, endlessly falling from a cotton-white sky.
 I wanted to hibernate in peace.
 I wanted to tuck myself under the duvet and sip hot chocolate.
 I wanted to pause, after a long trip.

 People are strange, when you’re a stranger

 But Canada hadn’t been waiting for me.
 It had its own culture, its own language, slang, jokes that I couldn’t understand.
 As a tourist, I was fine.
-I could deal with it: I was a traveler after all and I had been through Brazil without actually being able to fully understand a restaurant menu (which is, come to think of it, probably why I had loved “comida pro kilo”).
+I could deal with it—I was a traveller, after all, and I had been through Brazil without actually being able to fully understand a restaurant menu (which is, come to think of it, probably why I had loved “comida por kilo”).
 But part of me felt frustrated.

 But Canada!
 I spoke the language, knew North America through movies and globalization culture, I was an experience traveller goddammit!
 Why was I feeling so miserable?
 Shouldn’t be that tough to blend in, should it?

 Every traveller makes a mistake once in a while.
 Mine was to think that because people looked like me, they could understand me.
 I was actually doubly wrong.
 Unlike in China, I wasn’t going to be “special,” and being looked after just because I was a Westerner.
 World is a tough place, North America, a tougher one.
 Survival of the fittest.
 Second of all, people weren’t going to understand me.
 I had to understand them.